-Examined travel patterns and geographic accessibility using all payer claims (APCD) and Medicaid databases for projects in NH, FL and MD.
-This process involves: developing network based origin/destination drive-time matrices, creating natural or claims-based, service areas and assessing the population demand for services against provider supply.
+Examined travel patterns and 'geographic accessibility using all payer claims (APCD) and Medicaid databases for projects in WY, ME, NH, FL and MD.
+This process involves developing network based origin/destination drive-time matrices, creating natural or claims-based, service areas and assessing the population demand for services against provider supply.
+In Wyoming and most recently in Maine, claims data were analyzed to provide updated provider capacity by geocode location for updating the SDMS database.
+Created measures of geographic accessibility, visualized through maps, that assist in the identification of underserved or shortage areas for potential designation.